mohammadRezaeian/notes/posts/skills/2021-05-29-gitkraken.md

 3. In the **Integrations** tab, link to the files created in previous step.
 4. Clone projects by ssh url instead.

+✳️ **thi-ideta** wants to push to **dinhanhthi** on some repo, besides add thi-ideta's public key to the SSH, dinhanhthi must add thi-ideta to the "Collaborators" of that repo!

 ## References

 - [Gitkraken cheat sheet](https://www.gitkraken.com/downloads/gitkraken-git-gui-cheat-sheet.pdf).